 The doctors at the Yale Medicine Bone Center specialize in hard-to-diagnose cases.
-We offer a wide range of diagnostic tools that not only measure bone density, but other biochemical measures (such as parathyroid hormone levels, vitamin D levels and through collaborators here at Yale, genetic analyses).
+We offer a wide range of diagnostic tools that not only measure bone density, but other biochemical measures such as vitamin D levels.

 Much of our diagnosis is done in-house at the Yale Medicine Mineral Metabolism Lab.